 If you plan to attend the University of Wisconsin - Marinette as a full- or part-time student, you may be eligible for a scholarship or grant.
 These awards have been established to help the varied student population at the UW-Marinette campus.
 You may qualify for grants or scholarships as a new, continuing or transfer student.
 To apply, submit a completed application form to the Campus Scholarship Committee.

 You only need to fill out one application to be considered for all the scholarships for which you are eligible.
-Applications for freshman and sophomore scholarships must be received no later than August 8 for Fall Semester students.
+Applications for freshman and sophomore scholarships must be received no later than January 16 for Spring Semester students.

 You will need Microsoft Word to open the following forms: